-Example - Growth option Balance of \$50,000 For every \$50,000 you have in the Growth option, you will be charged or have deducted from your account \$95 in administration fees and costs, plus \$52 regardless of your balance PLUS investment fees and costs 0.51% And, you will be charged or have deducted from your investment \$255 each year in investment fees and costs PLUS transaction costs 0.11% And, you will be charged or have deducted from your investment \$55 each year in transaction costs EQUALS cost of product \$457 If your balance was \$50,000 at the beginning of the year, then for that year you will be charged fees and costs of \$457 for the superannuation product.
+Example - Growth option Balance of \$50,000 Administration fees and costs plus 0.19% For every \$50,000 you have in the Growth option, you will be charged or have deducted from your account \$95 in administration fees and costs, plus \$52 regardless of your balance.
+For every \$50,000 you have in the Growth option, you will be charged or have deducted from your account \$95 in administration fees and costs, plus \$52 regardless of your balance.
+PLUS investment fees and costs 0.51% And, you will be charged or have deducted from your investment \$255 each year in investment fees and costs.
+PLUS transaction costs 0.11% And, you will be charged or have deducted from your investment \$60 each year in transaction costs.
+EQUALS cost of product \$462 If your balance was \$50,000 at the beginning of the year, then for that year you will be charged fees and costs of \$462 for the superannuation product.